meese-wj/REWL_Simulator/README.md

     * If engaged, there will be no replica exchange, nor will there be any intra-window walker averaging.
 * `DIFFERENT_SEEDS`
     * Use different seeds for each walkers based on high-speed clock.
 If not engaged, then all seeds are identical.
+* `EQUAL_WINDOWS`
+    * This will make all the windows equally-sized with a well defined window size.
+    * One must be careful to make sure that each window is an integer number of bins or this simulation will break.

 #### Supported Hamiltonians
 If multiple Hamiltonians are selected at build time, then `cmake` will throw a `FATAL_ERROR`.